tylerlong/slim_text/README.md

 66. get rid of options page, move the options to menu?
     1. not a priority
-68. auto detect file change outside of the editor and load the newest content into editor
+68. auto detect file change outside of the editor and load the newest content into editor 70.
-69. bug: refresh, go away from the current path
-    1. because default open file
-    2. solution, first open file, then navigate to path 70.